texttest/website_2/_reference/install_amazon_linux.md

 title: Install TextTest on Amazon Linux
 ---

-# Install TextTest on Amazon Linux
+# Install on Amazon Linux on EC2

 Detailed instructions follow.